segmentio/evergreen/README.md

 - `yarn create-package`: This command scaffolds a package with no specific boilerplate.
 It's useful for creating utilities.

+- `yarn coverage`: This command creates a file with which you can view the test coverage of our components.

 For the following command:

 ```